dopamine/xiple.blog/_posts/2022-12-13-frost-haar.md

 title:  "Haar, frost, fog and sunrise"
 ---

-The few weeks we had left of the year, between returning from Central America and the holiday season, passed in an eyeblink.
+The few weeks we had left of the year, between returning from Central America and the holiday season, passed in an eye-blink.
 Recovering from the dengue took me longer than it should have, and I'm pretty sure I caught some other viral thing at the beginning of December too, so I wasn't feeling up to much.

 ![Sunrise through the branches of a frosty tree]({{ site.imgsrc }}/posts/2022-12-13-frost-haar/frost-sunrise.jpg)